orassayag/israeli-group-coaching/README.md

 ### Prerequisites

-You'll need to install .Net, and SQL management studio.
+You'll need to install .Net, and SQL Management Studio.

 ## Built With